Apple’s new watch event draws attention to its health-care play

 Apple doesn’t collect fees from researchers, like it does from software developers, so its path to profitability isn’t as clear.
 But if Apple is successful in encouraging more studies and research using Apple Watch, it may benefit if the research leads to new algorithms that would allow Apple to offer useful advice to customers.

 “Apple doesn’t want to make money off of users’ data.
-If they create a large business around selling data from Apple Watch, that’s a problem,” said Munster.
-That’s because Apple markets itself as privacy conscious, and profiting from health data could hurt its image.
+If they create a large business around selling data from Apple Watch, that’s a problem,” Munster said.
+That’s because Apple markets itself as privacy-conscious, and profiting from health data could hurt its image.
 Apple doesn’t receive data from studies that use ResearchKit when Apple is not involved in the study.
 But he said the data can help sell more devices.
 “The data is making the watch more useful and ultimately making their products more indispensable.”